SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 using the WorkflowRunReporter plugin.
 This will let you script the monitoring of workflow runs.

-	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --workflow-accession 1
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --workflow-accession 1 --stdout

-In this example all the status information for workflows with workflow accession 1 are printed out to a file in the local directory, for example
-<tt>20130414_201452__workflow_1.csv</tt>.
-This includes several columns of
-interest including the status of the workflow, the output file types, and their locations in S3 or the file system.
+This output includes several columns of interest including the status of the workflow, the output file types, and their locations in S3 or the file system.
 You can use this information to automate the checking of workflows and the retrieval of the results!
+You can skip writing to an output file by just using the <tt>--stdout</tt> option which is helpful if you are scripting on top of this command.

 Alternatively, you can just get the status of a particular workflow run, for example, the workflow run accession printed when you launched the workflow with the WorkflowLauncher(for example SWID: 11).
-You can also skip the output file by just using the <tt>--stdout</tt> option which is helpful if you are scripting on top of this command.

 	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --workflow-run-accession 11 --stdout